Green Park tube station: Piccadilly bombing

 At around 9:00 pm on 9 October 1975, members of the Provisional IRA's Balcombe Street Gang detonated a bomb at a bus stop outside Green Park station, killing 23-year-old Graham Ronald Tuck and injuring 20 others.
 The attack was part of a bombing campaign carried out by the gang and in addition to the death and injuries caused damage to the Ritz Hotel and neighbouring buildings.

 Services and connections

 Services

-The station is in Travelcard Zone 1, between Bond Street and Westminster on the Jubilee line, Hyde Park Corner and Piccadilly Circus on the Piccadilly line and Victoria and Oxford Circus on the Victoria line.
+Green Park station is on the Jubilee, Piccadilly and Victoria lines in London fare zone 1.
+On the Jubilee line the station is between Bond Street and Westminster, on the Piccadilly line it is between Hyde Park Corner and Piccadilly Circus, and on the Victoria line it is between Victoria and Oxford Circus.
 On weekdays Jubilee line trains typically run every 2–21/2 minutes between 05:38 and 00:34 northbound and 05:26 and 00:45 southbound; on the Piccadilly line trains typically run every 2½–3½ minutes between 05:48 and 00:34 westbound and 00:32 eastbound, and on the Victoria line trains typically run every 100–135 seconds between 05:36 and 00:39 northbound and 05:36 and 00:31 southbound.